DAY 0: THE BEGINNING OF THE EL CAMINO DE SANTIAGO

 After exploring the town, we enjoyed our first pilgrim meal.
 The three course meal is offered at most restaurants along the route and is usually between 9 and 14 euros.

 Tonight it included vegetable broth soup, strips of pork, fries, Basque cake and a glass of wine for thirteen euros.
 The dessert is a local tradition that tastes like a lemon filled pound cake.
 Yum!

-After dinner, we slowly made our way back to the alburgue.
+After dinner, we slowly made our way back to Alburgue du Pelerin.
 Tonight we have a private room, shared bath with the most breathtaking view of the countryside.
 You can even see the city wall.

 I can’t believe after months of talking and planning, it is finally happening.
 Tomorrow is day one and I can’t help but feel anxious and excited.
 I wonder if we’ll get any sleep?

 The bags started shuffling and muffled voices could be heard before dawn.
 Those going over the mountain today via the Napoleon route have a long day ahead of them.

 Those of us that decided to take the side route, via Valcarlos, have a less intense day.
 We walk roughly eight miles to our next overnight so there is no hurry to get started too early.